This FAQ page is directed primarily to applicants. For Campus Representatives FAQ click here.

 Our preference is for a scanned copy of an official transcript.
 We are aware, however, that universities have many different practices in issuing transcripts directly to students, and sometimes issue a formal document, produced by the registrar, that for a variety of reasons might be considered unofficial.
 We will accept any transcript that has been produced by the registrar that shows the student’s name and all courses and grades.
 We will not accept a screen shot or PDF of a website that allows students to check their own grades and credits.
 If a student is selected as a Schwarzman Scholar, we will then require hardcopy of the official transcript(s).

 What are the English proficiency requirements for applicants?

 Applicants must demonstrate strong English skills, as all teaching will be conducted in English.
 If the applicant’s native language is not English, official English proficiency test scores must be submitted with the application.
-This requirement is waived for applicants who studied at an undergraduate institution where the primary language of instruction was English for at least three years of the applicant’s academic program.
-The requirement will also be waived for applicants who have studied in English for three or more years at a Master’s degree level or higher.
+This requirement is waived for applicants who studied at an undergraduate institution where the primary language of instruction was English for at least two years of the applicant’s academic program.
+The requirement will also be waived for applicants who have studied in English for two or more years at a Master’s degree level or higher.

 Acceptable test options and minimum test requirements are:

 - Test of English as a Foreign Language (TOEFL PBT).
 Minimum score 600.